taejs/book-exploring-async-basics/src/6_epoll_kqueue_iocp.md

 In Rust we have [mio - Metal IO](https://github.com/tokio-rs/mio). `Mio` powers the OS event queue used in [Tokio](https://github.com/tokio-rs/tokio) which is a runtime providing I/O, networking, scheduling etc. `Mio` is to `Tokio` what `libuv` is to `Node`.

-`Tokio` powers many web frameworks, amongst those [Actix Web](https://github.com/actix/actix-web) which is know to be very performant.
+`Tokio` powers many web frameworks, amongst those [Actix Web](https://github.com/actix/actix-web) which is known to be very performant.

 Since we want
-to understand how everything works I had to create an extremely simplified version of of an event queue.
+to understand how everything works I had to create an extremely simplified version of an event queue.
 I called it `minimio` since it's greatly inspired by `mio`.

 > I will write a short book (much shorter than this one) about how this works in
 > detail, for now you can visit the code in the it's [Github repository if you're